 502 Bad Gateway Error

 Any 50x error means that some request to the server didn’t return a proper result.
 A 502 specifically means that there was a bad gateway.
-At WP Engine, this gateway usually refers to the relationship between NGINX and Apache.
+At WP Engine, this gateway usually refers to the relationship between NGINX and PHP.

 On the WP Engine platform, the 502 Bad Gateway error typically signals an issue between the uncached PHP processing of the request and the request being served back to the browser.
 Servers have a specific number of PHP Workers available to process uncached requests at any given time.
 If a request being processed by a PHP Worker is rejected for taking too long to complete or cannot complete, this causes the 502 Bad Gateway error.

 About 502 Errors